 You may have driven right through Cambridge if you travel route 50.
-Next time through, plan on stopping to see what the town has to offer.
+Next time, plan on stopping to see what the town has to offer!

-The Hyatt Regency Chesapeake Bay Golf Resort, Spa, and Marina has been a major draw to Cambridge since its completion in 2002.
+The Hyatt Regency Chesapeake Bay Golf Resort, Spa, and Marina brings many visitors to town.
 With a golf course, 150-slip marina, and resort amenities, it’s a destination in itself.